taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 5.3 	Security Requirements

 User information will not be visible to other users.
-The login and password feature will keep user information encrypted.
+Passwords will be encrypted.

 #### 5.4 	Software Quality Attributes